-The Regulations for Establishing Standards for Accrediting Public Schools in Virginia specifies the standards that all students must meet in order to earn the Special Diploma, the Modified Standard Diploma, the Standard Diploma, and the Advanced Studies Diploma.
+The Regulations for Establishing Standards for Accrediting Public Schools in Virginia specifies the standards that all students must meet in order to earn the Applied Studies Diploma, the Standard Diploma, and the Advanced Studies Diploma.
 These standards can be changed from one year to another, and each student must meet the requirements in place the year he or she first entered the ninth grade.
 There are additional local requirements to earn the Advanced Studies Diploma with a Lynchburg Honors Seal.